csabbah/fullstack-mvc-tech-blog/README.md

 npm install
 ```

-## Usage
+## Usage (Locally)

 # Initial setup

-Create a '.env' file in the main directory path and include the following data:
+Create an '.env' file in the main directory path and include the following data:

 ```
 DB_NAME='your_database_name'